Sweet Desire, Wicked Fate

 Jaden counted.
 Twenty seconds passed before the thunder responded.
 “Four miles away.”
 Closer than she’d thought.

 The rumbling silenced the crickets and birds, amplifying the buzzing of the mosquitoes that fed on her skin.
 “Worthless draguitoes.”
-Her eyes tightened.
-Saying the name she and Briz had given the dragon-sized insects caused her heart to ache.
+Her eyes tightened—saying the name she and Briz had given the dragon-sized insects caused her heart to ache.

 A rustling and crackling of twigs behind her made her eyebrows spike up.
 She hadn’t considered what might be roaming through the field.
 Her imagination toyed with her nerves.
 Alligators?
 Pythons?

 This is crazy!
 She thought about ending this senseless adventure and heading back to the road.
 Instead, she walked further into the cane, intent on healing her fractured self-worth by being brave…within reason.
 After all, she wasn’t in the backwaters of the Congo.
-This was just an abandoned sugar cane field in Louisiana.
+This was just an old, dried-up sugar cane field in Louisiana.

 Ava punished.
-Ha.It was almost seven years ago, the night before Jaden’s ninth birthday, when she realized that “Ava punished” would never happen.
+Ha.
+It was almost seven years ago, the night before Jaden’s ninth birthday, when she realized that “Ava punished” would never happen.
 Ava had snuck into her bedroom and cut off hunks of Jaden’s hair while she was asleep—and their parents had blamed Jaden for making her sister mad in the first place.

 “Ava: the illusion of the perfect daughter they always wanted.”
 Jaden stuck her phone back in her pocket.
 A branch poked her arm.
 Jaden snapped it in half.
 “My birth wasn’t planned.
 I was a mistake.
 They didn’t want…”